Does Wells Fargo (WFC) Pay a Dividend? (2026)

 Yes.
 Wells Fargo pays a quarterly cash dividend and currently yields roughly 2.1%.
 The board approved a 13% dividend increase in the third quarter of 2025.
 The bank also returns large amounts of capital through buybacks, authorizing a repurchase program of up to $40 billion in 2025 (with capacity reaching about $50 billion) and repurchasing roughly $18 billion of stock during the year.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with WFC's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with WFC's investor relations page or your broker before acting on them.